georgeanastasiadis/computer-vision/README.md

 # Computer Vision Project

-Convolution neural network for image classification of CIFAR-10 dataset.
+Convolutional neural network for image classification of CIFAR-10 dataset.

 ## Code and Packages